IBM-Cloud/docs/services/vpn/vpn_onpremises.md

 		{: codeblock}

 	4. Verify configuration:
-		* Run the following command on the strongswan server to verify IPSec status:
+		* Run the following command on the strongswan server to verify IPsec status:

 			```
 			root@rdmnm:~# ipsec status